MoSal/exhale/README.md

 This section describes how to run the exhale application either from the command-line or using a third-party software providing WAVE data to exhale's standard input pipe (stdin), such as foobar2000.
+See the Wiki at https://gitlab.com/ecodis/exhale/-/wikis/home for more info.

 ### Standalone (command-line):